Where is the school located?

 Ironically, people ask about safety in the Philippines but the United States endures more security problems than the Philippines; college students being shot with assault rifles, children killed in grade schools by gunmen and fellow students, planes flying into buildings, snipers shooting people while driving, innocent shoppers killed in malls, a man dressed like the Joker killing several during a Batman movie premier, a congresswoman shot during a public event in front of a grocery store, etc.

-The fact that probably lends the most credibility to the safety of Davao is that many Americans and foreigners from other countries live here.
 The US Embassy in Manila lists more than 250,000 Americans living in the Philippines.
-There are many Americans living in Davao, a city of 2 million people, which include dozens of missionary families living and working here.
-These missionaries represent almost every major large mission organization and denomination such as Assembly of God, Campus Crusade for Christ, the IMB (Southern Baptists), Wycliffe Bible Translators, SIL, SEND International, Mennonite Central Committee, YWAM, Bible Baptists, Calvary Chapel, OMF, etc. Furthermore, Davao is home to Faith Academy which is a private school for children of missionary families.
+There are dozens of missionary families living and working in the city where our clinical facility is located.
+These missionaries represent almost every major large mission organization and denomination such as Assembly of God, Campus Crusade for Christ, the IMB (Southern Baptists), Wycliffe Bible Translators, SIL, SEND International, Mennonite Central Committee, YWAM, Bible Baptists, Calvary Chapel, OMF, etc.

 All students are required to apply for a special missionary visa from the Philippine Government.
 Detailed information will be provided to accepted students.